Tobermory, Mull

 Tobermory (/ˌtoʊbərˈmɔəri/; Tobar Mhoire) is the capital of, and until 1973 the only burgh on, the Isle of Mull in the Scottish Inner Hebrides.
 It is located on the east coast of Mishnish, the most northerly part of the island, near the northern entrance of the Sound of Mull.
-The village was founded as a fishing port in 1788; its layout was based on the designs of Dumfriesshire engineer Thomas Telford.
-It has a current population of about 1,000.
+The town was founded as a fishing port in 1788; its layout was based on the designs of Dumfriesshire engineer Thomas Telford.
+As of 2022 its population was 1,045.
+It is notable as the location for the 2002–05 children's programme Balamory by the BBC.

 Etymology

 The name Tobermory is derived from the Gaelic Tobar Mhoire, meaning "Mary's well".
 The name refers to a well located nearby which was dedicated in ancient times to the Virgin Mary.

 Prehistory and archaeology

 Archaeological excavations have taken place at Baliscate just outside of the town.
 The site was first noted by Hylda Marsh and Beverley Langhorn as part of the Scotland's Rural Past.
 In 2009, it was partially excavated by Time Team and a further longer excavation took place in 2012 as part of a community archaeology project through the Mull Museum.

-The different excavations found that there was a sixth-century agricultural settlement which was either adopted or replaced by a seventh-century Christian community with a chapel and cemetery.
+The excavations found that there was a sixth-century agricultural settlement which was either adopted or replaced by a seventh-century Christian community with a chapel and cemetery.
 In the late 11th or early 12th century, a stone and turf structure was built which was probably a longhouse or hall.
 Then, in the late 13th or early 14th century, a wattle and turf structure was built over these earlier structures.
-That then burnt down and was replaced by a new stone and turf structure.
-It was used from the 16th century to 19th century intermittently.
-All of which showed that people had been living and working in the Tobermory area for over a thousand years before the village was founded.

-The site is now a listed monument.
+That burnt down and was replaced by a new stone and turf structure.
+It was used from the 16th to 19th century intermittently.
+All of which showed that people had been living and working in the Tobermory area for over 1,000 years before the town was founded.
+The site is a listed monument.